northeastern-rc/rc-public-documentation/docs/source/datamanagement/globus.md

 1. Enter your Globus ID information.
 1. Enter the verification code that Globus sends to your email.
 1. Click **Link to an existing account** to link this new account with your primary account.
-1. Select Northeastern University from the dropdown box and click **Continue** to be taken to the Northeastern University single sign-on page.
+1. Select Northeastern University from the drop-down box and click **Continue** to be taken to the Northeastern University single sign-on page.
 1. Enter your Northeastern username and password.

 You should now see your two accounts linked in the Account section on the [Globus web app](https://app.globus.org/account/identities).